The Elephant Welfare group was set up in response to a series of reports highlighting welfare concerns in captive elephants.

 The group consists of members from academia, welfare organisations and zoos including scientists, keepers and directors.
 More information can be found here.

-I sit on the Elephant Welfare Group as a Defra appointed member and I am work group leader for the "Reproduction and Social Behaviour" Subgroup.
+I sit on the Elephant Welfare Group as an independent member and I am work group leader for the "Reproduction and Social Behaviour" Subgroup.